H2O Global News | Blog

 Lack of precipitation

-A sustained period of little to no rainfall or snowfall is the most obvious cause of flash drought.
-When an area experiences weeks of dry weather during a time when rain or snow is normally expected, soil moisture depletes rapidly.
+A sustained period of little to no rainfall or snowfall is the most apparent cause of flash drought.
+When an area experiences weeks of dry weather when rain or snow is usually expected, soil moisture depletes rapidly.
 Plants and crops are unable to uptake water, leading to drought stress.

 High temperatures

-Higher than average temperatures, especially over an extended period of time, can accelerate the depletion of soil moisture through increased evaporation and plant transpiration.
-As temperatures rise, the atmosphere is able to hold more water vapor, creating a higher evapotranspiration demand.
+Higher-than-average temperatures, especially over an extended period, can accelerate soil moisture depletion through increased evaporation and plant transpiration.
+The atmosphere can hold more water vapor as temperatures rise, creating a higher evapotranspiration demand.
 This further dries out the land surface, enhancing drought intensification.

 Wind